esoui/esoui/README.md

-© 2016 ZENIMAX MEDIA INC. TRADEMARKS BELONG TO THEIR RESPECTIVE OWNERS.
+© 2018 ZENIMAX MEDIA INC. TRADEMARKS BELONG TO THEIR RESPECTIVE OWNERS.
 ALL RIGHTS RESERVED.

 This is the source code for "The Elder Scrolls Online" user interface and it's presented here unchanged for reference only.

 If you're a Zenimax Media Inc. representative and have any objection to any of the contents in this repository please let me know.

-This repo is also available on 27 Aug 2018.html
+This repo is also available on http://www.esoui.com/downloads/info1213-ESOUI-TheElderScrollsOnlinesourcecode.html

-**Last update: 4.1.62100 (API 100024) on 27 Aug 2018.**
+**Last update: 4.1.7 (API 100024) on 27 Aug 2018.**

 *Join ESOUI Dev Community on Gitter :*